zevv/npeg/README.md

 - `P ^ N` where `N > 0` and `N` is higher or equal then the current precedence: parsing will fail and backtrack.

-- `P ^ N ` and `N == 0`: resets the current precedence to 0 and continues
+- `P ^ 0`: resets the current precedence to 0 and continues parsing.
-  parsing.
 This main use case for this is parsing sub-expressions in parentheses.

 The heart of a Prett parser in NPeg would look something like this: